upperlinecode/intro-to-swift/day-1/conditionals-intro.md

 ##Introduction to Conditionals

 ##SWBAT
-- use boolean operators to test a statement's boolean value
+- Use boolean operators to test a statement's boolean value
-- explain the need for if/else statements in code
+- Explain the need for if/else statements in code
-- implement an if statement, and if/else statement, and an if/else if/ else statement in their code
+- Implement an if statement, an if/else statement, and an if/else-if/else statement in their code

 ##Lesson
 ####Conditional Statements with Comparison Operators